Click here to listen to a reading of this blog:

 Here are some before and after photos to demonstrate the improvement in my skin.

 The photo of me in the black shirt in the above collage was taken today.
 The top left was taken a few months ago, the top right when I was on that horrible Epiduo cream from the doctor which made it much worse and then the bottom left a couple of weeks after that had ‘healed’.

-I’m thinking that I’m sensitive to gluten, which, when eaten, causes inflammation in my body (leaky gut?) and this causes/contributes to my high cortisol (adrenal fatigue).
+I’m thinking that I’m sensitive to gluten (like many people with Hashimoto’s), which, when eaten, causes inflammation in my body (leaky gut) and this causes/contributes to my high cortisol (adrenal fatigue).
 I have already been told that high cortisol is known to deplete your progesterone, causing oestrogen dominance, which I had confirmed through my testing a month ago.

 So basically, I think the gluten, cortisol and sex hormones are very delicately linked.
 I seem to be much better off it.

 My thyroid jigsaw puzzle is all coming together!

 The improvement in my skin is great because it is physical proof that it’s working, but the improvement in my other symptoms is also brilliant stuff.